O'Neal Compton

-Belton O'Neal Compton Jr. (February 5, 1951 – February 18, 2019) was an American actor and director.
+Belton O'Neal Compton Jr. (February 5, 1951 – February 18, 2019) was an American character actor and director.

 Early life

 He was born in Sumter, South Carolina, the son of educators Belton O. Compton Sr. and Dorothy Brunson Compton.

-O'Neal Compton was best known as a character actor in films and television, such as Life, Nixon, Nell, Primary Colors, Deep Impact, Seinfeld and Big Eden.
+Compton was best known as a character actor in films and television, such as Life, Nixon, Nell, Primary Colors, Deep Impact, Seinfeld and Big Eden.
 He was also an award-winning writer, producer, photographer and commercial director.

-O'Neal's photography was featured in exhibitions at the Michael Hoppen Gallery (London), Castle Haggenberg (Vienna) and in private galleries in Los Angeles, New York, Chicago, New Orleans and South Carolina.
+Compton's photography was featured in exhibitions at the Michael Hoppen Gallery (London), Castle Haggenberg (Vienna) and in private galleries in Los Angeles, New York, Chicago, New Orleans and South Carolina.
 His photographs hang in the collections of many celebrities including Morgan Freeman, Johnny Depp, Billy Bob Thornton, Sir Anthony Hopkins, Sharon Stone, Elizabeth Taylor, John Travolta, Emma Thompson and Oliver Stone.
-O'Neal was commissioned by Jerry Seinfeld to create a series of his "slow speed" natural light portraits of the cast and crew in the last year of his show.
+Compton was commissioned by Jerry Seinfeld to create a series of his "slow speed" natural light portraits of the cast and crew in the last year of his show.

-O'Neal attended Clemson University, for a year.
+Compton attended Clemson University, for a year.
 Then, after a four-year stint in the United States Navy, he enrolled at Wofford College and "fell in love with campus life again".
-He coached football under the watchful eye of Coach Buddy Sasser and Coach Ladson Cubbage.
-O'Neal's major field of study was biology, which he read every week, even forty years later, but his passion was the theatre.
-In 1977, O'Neal discovered the Wofford Theatre Workshop, under the direction of Dr. James Gross.
+He coached football under Buddy Sasser and Ladson Cubbage.
+Compton's major field of study was biology, which he read every week, even 40 years later, but his passion was the theatre.
+In 1977, Compton discovered the Wofford Theatre Workshop, under the direction of James Gross.

-O'Neal made his living as a film and television actor, screenwriter and photographer, and also as a commercial producer and director.
+Compton made his living as a film and television actor, screenwriter and photographer, and also as a commercial producer and director.
 His work took him to many places in the Americas and Europe.
-He lived in New York, Los Angeles, Buenos Aires, São Paulo, Rio de Janeiro and Florianópolis, Brazil, and spent months working and living in some of the world’s great cities: London, Dublin, Paris, Vienna, Zurich and Mondello, Sicily.
+He lived in New York, Los Angeles, Buenos Aires, São Paulo, Rio de Janeiro and Florianópolis, Brazil.

-O’Neal moved into a new home in western Sumter County, Florida, a cypress house on 9 acre, with a saltwater pool and a private pond.
+Compton moved into a new home in western Sumter County, Florida, a cypress house on 9 acre, with a saltwater pool and a private pond.
 He wrote screenplays and worked with his publisher and editor to complete a book about his life and travels.